ZachariasLenz/dotfiles/README.md

 # dotfiles

-My personal dotfiles for PopOS!
+My personal dotfiles for [Pop!\_OS](https://pop.system76.com) (or any other unix-based OS).
 Feel free to use anything you find useful.

 ## Setup